-Setting up your organization, classroom, or workplace for mental health success
+Setting up your community for mental health success

 Provide structure and routine